-Continuous monitors are not as accurate as standard meters.
-At least several times a day, depending on the manufacturer's directions, you will have to prick your finger and use your standard meter to confirm what the CGM is telling you.
+Some CGMs need you to prick your finger and use your standard meter to confirm what the CGM is telling you.

 What are the benefits?

-The alarm feature of a CGM can be set to alert you if your blood sugar is quickly going up or down, or if you have a blood sugar level out of your target range.
+Some CGMs have an alarm feature to alert you if your blood sugar is quickly going up or down, or if you have a blood sugar level out of your target range.
 This is helpful for people who have problems knowing when they have low blood sugar ( hypoglycemic unawareness ).
 Parents, partners, or caregivers can be alerted when your blood sugar is dropping quickly while you are asleep.

 What are the drawbacks?

-- Acetaminophen (Tylenol) can affect the results, reporting the readings higher than they actually are.
-Manufacturers of CGM warn against taking acetaminophen while you are using CGM.
+- Acetaminophen (Tylenol) can affect the results in some CGMs, reporting the readings higher than they actually are.

 Health Tools help you make wise health decisions or take action to improve your health.